iammobina/Function-Approximation/README.md

 2. Created a RBF(Radial Basis Function) neural network to estimate the function y = x ^2.
 Then, comparing the output of the network with the output of the function y = x ^ 2 in the range [-3, 3].

+## Language
+The codes are written in python.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.